jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ### 2019-08-05 Done Brainstorm Scope

-- [x] Circle Broader View: Maybe the design of the programming language should lose some ambition and express that only as dreams.
+- [x] Encircle Broader View: Maybe the design of the programming language should lose some ambition and express that only as dreams.
 - [x] I notice I talk a lot about implementation rather than notation.
 For instance: Does a dashed circle mean it is used as a class, enforced to be a class, static inside its container, how does it work in the system interfaces?
 What if it is just the notation that is the main idea, what if the implementation isn't.
 That might even make system interfaces' precise definition not important or maybe just subjected to diagrams drawn out to represent things from another language, like C#.
 C# getters and setters might be in a system interface notation.
 But setting an object reference's interface dynamically in runtime… may be too much of an implementation detail.
 I think it is a language definition / runtime implementation separation.
 In think the engineers at Microsoft might be right about developing language spec / runtime / framework / compiler quasi-independently.
-Maybe I can be inspired by that and make my language definition a litte simpler.
+Maybe I can be inspired by that and make my language definition a little simpler.
 I am subjected to the pitfall of wanting to cover every little minor edge-case, of which I have a fear that it may make the whole system fall to pieces.
-I already warned myself about that in the Circle Language Spec Strategy document.
+I already warned myself about that in the Encircle Language Spec Strategy document.
 But now I think other people might actually read this, I start to think: maybe limit the scope.
 Somehow define the diagram notation and what it represents and not want to work out how things would work in a runtime.
 Runtime would be a system where the diagrams and actually the data that internally describes the diagram, to be loaded and run as computer programs.
 I think I wanted to check the usability of the notation by shining light on any little aspect of it, I could find.
 But I think some details are not that important.
 Maybe those are to be demoted to possible implementation details, to keep the main part of the story clean.
 I am OK with apologizing in the documentation, that this might not be usable or something.
 The description in the Strategy document is pretty much spot on, I think.
-- [x] Circle Construct Drafts: I get the problem that next to introducing new notation, I also wanted to introduce new concepts.
+- [x] Encircle Construct Drafts: I get the problem that next to introducing new notation, I also wanted to introduce new concepts.
 A new conceptual take on things.
 I think it all became a little much.

 ### 2020-05-24 Done Notes Planning